gvwilson/thirdbit/fiction/madica/index.md

 "What?"

-"You pull... up... your... sleeves," the cat repeated patiently.
+"You pull… up… your… sleeves," the cat repeated patiently.
 "To the elbow, if you don't mind."

 "Why do you want me to---oh, never mind."
 Grunting and grimacing, she